veraison/veraison/docs/project-overview.md

 ## Programming Language
 GoLang is used as the implementation language for the project.
 This choice reflected the need for an efficient, memory managed language with good interoperability to other systems.
+Plugins added to extend the validation pipeline functionality can be implemented in other programming languages.

 ## Consuming Veraison
 Veraison will achieve its aims if the componentry is used to build verification services.
 There are several ways we anticipate the components being incorporated into such services: